HanaArshad/design1/README.md

   OTHER OPTION TO RUN
-  1. Rick click on index.html
+  1. Right click on index.html
-  2. open live server
+  2. Open live server
+  3. It should open a link on your Safari or Chrome